Top 10 Cold Symptoms (How Long They Last & How to Relieve)

-Usually, these symptoms appear gradually and last for about 7 to 10 days.
-However, smokers often experience these symptoms for even longer.
+Usually, these symptoms last for about 7 to 10 days and come on gradually.
+Smokers and people with a history of lung disease often experience these symptoms for even longer.
 If you symptoms do not seem to improve, or if you have a fever over 38.5ºC (or 101.3ºF), you should see a doctor for assessment.

 How to relieve symptoms